luolvming/ipmi/README.md

 The traditional fault diagnosis is generally the administrator to the fault site according to the experience of fault diagnosis, and the use of IPMI, administrators can access the remote server through the network or serial port, through access to the event log and sensor data to analyze, identify the cause of the fault, and through remote operation to achieve the server recovery.

-4. Under the surface technology
+Forth,.
+Under the surface technology
 Above we know the advantages of IPMI, it is the means by which these functions?
 Let 's take a look at the surface:

 In the IPMI management platform, BMC (Baseboard Management Controller, because of the multi integrated on the main board of the name) is the core of the controller, system management software for each management device management, is through the communication with the BMC to achieve.